syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/barcode/EJ2_ASP.NETCORE/getting-started.md

 ## Install ASP.NET Core package in the application

 Syncfusion ASP.NET Core controls are available in [nuget.org.](https://www.nuget.org/packages?q=syncfusion.EJ2) Refer to [NuGet packages topic](https://ej2.syncfusion.com/aspnetcore/documentation/nuget-packages/) to learn more about installing NuGet packages in various OS environments.
 To add ASP.NET Core controls in the application, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search for [Syncfusion.EJ2.AspNet.Core](https://www.nuget.org/packages/Syncfusion.EJ2.AspNet.Core/) and then install it.
-**Step 2:** Once your project is created, add Syncfusion EJ2 package into your application by using Nugget Package Manager.

 > The Syncfusion.EJ2.AspNet.Core NuGet package has dependencies, [Newtonsoft.Json](https://www.nuget.org/packages/Newtonsoft.Json/) for JSON serialization and [Syncfusion.Licensing](https://www.nuget.org/packages/Syncfusion.Licensing/) for validating Syncfusion license key.

 ## Add Syncfusion ASP.NET Core Tag Helper

 Open `~/Views/_ViewImports.cshtml` file and import the `Syncfusion.EJ2` TagHelper.
-Install the **Syncfusion.EJ2** package to the application.

 {% tabs %}
 {% highlight c# tabtitle="CSHTML" %}

 @addTagHelper *, Syncfusion.EJ2
-After Installation is completed, this will be included in the project.
-You can refer it from the Project Assembly Reference.

 {% endhighlight %}
 {% endtabs %}
-> Install **NewtonSoft.JSON** as dependency since **Syncfusion.EJ2** is dependent on NewtonSoft.JSON package.

 ## Add style sheet